 So, check all your links, go into your client’s shoes, as if you are a client visiting the website for the first time.
 Make sure that everything is in order and in place.
 An organized and well kept website is a great website.

 Google found out that 70% of the websites they have studied and surveyed took 7 seconds or longer to load.
 If your website is one of these, you might be in big trouble.

 Most users do not have enough patience in waiting for a website to load.
 Optimize your website speed and make sure that it loads within 2-3 seconds.

-Here are some tips to make your content scannable:
+Here are some tips to make your content scannable and easy to read:

 - Use descriptive subheadings